Designed by doctors, shaped by you

 • Promoted a moderate feeling of vitality

 Unsure how to get started on a new workout routine?
-Talk to your healthcare provider about what types of exercise might work for your unique needs and health condition.
+Talk to your healthcare provider about what types of exercise might work for your unique goals and health needs.

 Adjust Your Diet

 As with exercise, Ozempic is FDA-approved to be used along with healthy eating.
-When you eat healthier, you can generally expect to feel better.
+When you eat healthier, you can generally expect to feel better — and less tired.

 But what exactly is a healthy diet?
-According to the National Heart, Lung, and Blood Institute, a healthy diet:
+According to the National Heart, Lung, and Blood Institute (NHLBI), a healthy diet:

 • Focuses on fruits, vegetables, whole grains, and low-fat or nonfat dairy